0x020 Foundation

 Some definitions define differentiability only for interior points, others define it for limit points as well.
 We follow the latter definition.

-Definition (differentiability at a point) Let \(X\) be a subset of \(\mathbb{R}\), \(x_0 \in X\) which is a limit point of \(X\), \(f: X \to \mathbb{R}\).
+Definition (pointwise differentiability) Let \(X\) be a subset of \(\mathbb{R}\), \(x_0 \in X\) which is a limit point of \(X\), \(f: X \to \mathbb{R}\).
 If the limit

 converges to some real number \(L\), we say that \(f\) is differentiable at \(x_0\) on \(X\) with derivative \(L\) and write \(f'(x_0) := L\).
 Otherwise \(f'(x_0)\) is undefined and \(f\) is not differentiable at \(x_0\).